-There has been no claim of responsibility for the attacks yet, authorities say, and it's not clear whether the bombings were connected.
+No one has claimed responsibility for the blasts, and it’s not clear if the bombings are connected.